Skip to main content

 http_requests_total{method="GET", status="200"} 15420

-• optimized for efficient storage and alerting.
+• optimized for efficient storage, alerting, and long-term trending.

 Traces